BoPengAI/A-Matter-of-Mind/_posts/2022-01-01-a-measure-of-general-intelligence.markdown

 Let's unpack this a little.
 1. GI is an exception in our measurement because it is right at our level of intelligence, the limit of our cognition by definition.
 Any measure that can be delegated to a disembodied, pre-defined set of queries that we design can be defeated by something designed by someone else of equal intelligence.
 Measuring GI has to be open-ended and interactive.
 An open-ended, interactive game between two agents.
 Turing test may not be a good test per se but it captures the very essence of what it means to measure GI.
 We just need to come up with a better test design.
 2. GI therefore is intrinsically relative.
 This should not be controversial.
 My Roomba appeared to be intelligent to my dog for about half an hour.
 Then she figured it's not worthy of much attention, however annoying it may be.
-But Boston Dynamics' [robot dogs](https://www.youtube.com/watch?v=RYzn_gmFs5w) could appear as intelligent as her fellow dogs.
+But Boston Dynamics' [robot dogs](https://www.youtube.com/watch?v=RYzn_gmFs5w) could appear as intelligent as her peers.
 3. This is not contradictory to AIXI.
 AIXI requires knowledge "over all possible future perceptions created by all possible environments q that are consistent with past perceptions," i.e., a God.
 Here I'm focusing on what a mere mortal could achieve, in the here and now.

 Let's try to be a little more precise.